Course Code: mobileappsec

 Overview:

-At the end of this course participants will be able to:
+By the end of this course, participants will be able to:

-• Decompile the tested application
+• Decompile the application under analysis

 • Work with obfuscated code